Lily-2002/690U_final_project/README.md

+# SVM algorithm on NA task of EC classification
 This is the repo of the COMPSCI 690U and this is a sole work finished by Lian fu (spire id: 34873200).